Pooja-Gangavathi/cypress-assignment-oct/Readme.md

    ```bash
    npx cypress run
    ```
-   which will create test report of pass anf fail test.
+   which will create test report of pass and fail test.

 This README should guide you through setting up, running, and reporting on your tests in the `cypress_demo_test` repository.